daniildenisovv/n8n-nodes-twitch-chat/README.md

 The Twitch Chat node supports the following operation:

-- **Read Chat Messages**: Monitor a Twitch channel's chat and collect messages for a specified duration or until the stream ends
+- **Read Chat Messages**: Monitor a Twitch channel's chat and stream messages directly to an XLSX file for a specified duration or until the stream ends

 ### Parameters